Control results for a model of resonant interaction between short and long capillary-gravity waves: Further comments and open issues

-When we introduce two damping mechanisms $f:=-ia^2(x)u$ and $g:=-GG^*h$, where $a$ satisfies \eqref{Def-a} and $G$ is defined by \eqref{Def-G}, we are able to prove that the solutions associated to \eqref{prob-contr-intra} decays exponentially for $t$ large enough.
-Moreover, together with a local exact controllability, we are also able to prove a global exact controllability property, that means, for any initial and final data, without restrictions on its norms, we can find two control inputs $ f $ and $ g $ such that we can drive the initial data to the final data by using these controls.
+When we introduce two damping mechanisms $f:=-ia^2(x)u$ and $g:=-GG^*h$, where $a$ satisfies \eqref{Def-a} and $G$ is defined by \eqref{Def-G}, we can prove that the solutions associated to \eqref{prob-contr-intra} decay exponentially for $t$ large enough.
+Moreover, together with local exact controllability, we are also able to prove a global exact controllability property, that means, for any initial and final data, without restrictions on its norms, we can find two control inputs $ f $ and $ g $ such that we can drive the initial data to the final data by using these controls.

 The strategy employed in the proof of the main results in this manuscript uses the contradiction argument, which aims to prove an observability inequality.
-Observability inequality follows by a combination of propagation of compactness and regularity, together with a unique continuation property for the operator associated to the NLS--KdV system, which are proved using the defect measure.
+Observability inequality follows by a combination of propagation of compactness and regularity, together with a unique continuation property for the operator associated with the NLS--KdV system, which is proved using the defect measure.